 The purpose of risk analysis is to estimate the probability that the project performances will fall below the design estimate (ADB, 1999).
 It further specifies that decision should be taken at an early stage of analysis whether to include a risk analysis in the appraisal.
 Monte Carlo's simulations (MCS) have been used in different types of CBA of water supply projects.
 For example, Whittington et al. (2004) applied MCS for CBA of a water supply project for the poor in Kathmandu, Nepal.
 Zhang (2009) used MCS for assessing the strategic risk of water supply network in Singapore.
 In the CBA guide of Canada (Canada, 2007), MCS has been specifically recommended in the regulatory proposal.
 CBA guidelines for EU (Jasper, 2008) also made risk and sensitivity analysis mandatory in their reports.
 MCS performs risk analysis by building models of possible results by substituting a range of values based on probability distribution.
-It then cal culates results over and over, each time using a different set of random values from the probability functions.
+It then calculates results over and over, each time using a different set of random values from the probability functions.
 A MCS could involve thousands of recalculations before it is complete.
 MCS produces distributions of possible outcome values.

-The mean and σ of NPV in Eq.
+The mean $\sigma$ and of NPV in Eq.
 (4) are estimated by MCS.
 Palisade @risk software (DTS, 2009) has been used to conduct risk analysis based on Eq.
 (4) for assessing the variability of the outcome.
 The estimated present value of costs for various combinations of input variables like land rent, distance from GRWW and serving population are estimated by ANN in Sect.
-3.4 and the trend is presented in Fig. 4.
-The σ of the present value of costs have been presented in Fig. 2.
-The mean and σ have been used
+3.4 and the trend is presented in Fig. 5.

-- as input for simulation of Eq.
+For MCS, ten thousands iterations have been conducted for each simulation run.
+MCS results of Eq.
+(4) for typical three cases have been presented in Fig. 6 as examples.
+The $\sigma$ of the present value of costs have been presented in Fig. 3.
+The mean and $\sigma$ have been used as input for simulation of Eq.
 (4).
 The WTP estimates for drinking water supply have been collected from various studies conducted in Kolkata.
 The WTP study presently conducted for this analysis has been used as the mean.
 Similar studies performed by other investigators as discussed in Sect.
 4.3 have been used as ranges for a triangular distribution of WTP.
-The ranges for triangular probability distributions of other factors - 10 that are required for input in Eq.
+The ranges for triangular probability distributions of other factors that are required for input in Eq.
 (4) have been also estimated.
 The inflation ranges has been estimated from government records (RBI, 2009).
 The STPR ranges have been estimated from literature survey as presented in Sect.
 3.3.
 The input value for MCS has been presented in Table 6.
 MCS of Eq.
-(4) has been conducted for estimations of mean and σ of NPV. - 15 The NPV values for a number of combinations of input variables namely land rent, serving population and distance from GRWW have been presented in Appendix A. It can be used for rapid estimate of the NPV of a proposed booster pumping station in the GRWW network from three basic information like capacity, land rent and distance from the plant.
-The σ of NPV values for typical cases have been presented in the data table in Fig. 5.
-Further investigations about the variability of NPV have been carried out in the following article.
+(4) has been conducted for estimations of mean and $\sigma$ of NPV.